CSMdevs/ARscapeRoom/README.md

 This is our AR-Game made for Herbert Vissers College by CSM-Devs.
 It contains 3 puzzles, which you need to solve using AR.
-It's made to use ARkit on iOS devices using [Vuvoria](https://www.vuforia.com).
-Not yet tested for any other type of device nor will there be any support for that in the short future.

 ### Getting Started